saint-lascivious/unbound-config/README.md

 dpkg init-system-helpers libevent-dev libhiredis-dev redis-server sudo tar unbound wget whiptail
 ```
 ```
-    Package:                Explanation:
+    Package:                Explanation of use:

     dpkg                    dpkg-query is used to test for the presence of dependencies as required when required

-    init-system-helpers     Used for unbound service management
+    init-system-helpers     Used for various service management tasks

     libevent-dev            Used in recommended config for large potentially very large outgoing port ranges